 Temporary employees and substitute teachers are not eligible for 100 percent of their average weekly net wages.
 These employees will receive the state average weekly wage as calculated by the MCPS claims administrator regardless of the physician they choose.

 When any MCPS employee is injured at work, the employee must inform his or her supervisor, who then contacts CorVel Corporation, the MCPS claims administrator.

 Once CorVel Corporation receives information about the injury, they will mail you a Notice of Employee's Claim form for you to complete and return.
 A claims adjuster at CorVel Corporation will then review the incident and determine compensability or eligibility for workers’ compensation benefits.
 Once the claim is determined compensable, CorVel Corporation and the ERSC Leave Administration team will work with the employee to ensure benefit continuation until the employee is able to return to work.

 When completing the Leave Request form, the “From” and “To” dates sections must be completed.
-The initial “From” date will be the first date of lost time; and the “To” date will be the date the employee is medically cleared to return to work, or the date of the next physical evaluation by the employee’s treating doctor, if the return to work date is unknown.
+The initial “From” date will be the first date of lost time; and the “To” date will be the date the employee is medically cleared to return to work, or the date of the next physical evaluation by the permanent employee’s treating doctor, if the return to work date is unknown.

-The employee must continue submitting Leave Request and Certification of Physician or Health Care Provider forms until he/she is cleared to return to work.
+The permanent employee must continue submitting Leave Request and Certification of Physician or Health Care Provider forms until he/she is cleared to return to work.
 In addition, the employee must to keep all scheduled medical appointments.
 Failure to do so may hold up processing of the employee’s workers’ compensation benefits.

 The determination of when an employee is able to return to work may take an unpredictable length of time, based primarily upon the extent of the employee’s injuries, and the requirements of their position with MCPS.